 Pvt.
-Cornell Dillon was born in 1919 in Ozone, Tennessee – which is located in the Cumberland Mountains – to James V. Dillon & Bertie Mae Scott-Dillon.
+Cornell Dillon was born in 1919 in Ozone, Tennessee – which is located in the Cumberland Mountains – to James V. Dillon and Bertie Mae Scott-Dillon.
 He had two sisters and three brothers.
 When Cornell was a toddler, someone who had an issue with his brother attempted to shoot his brother.
 Instead of hitting the brother with the shot, the shot hit his father and killed him.
-When he was nine, his mother died from tuberculosis.
-This meant Cornell and his younger siblings were put into a number of industrial schools, and his older brother died in one of the schools.
-Cornell was placed in the Tennessee Industrial School in Nashville about the same time.
+When he was nine, his mother died from tuberculosis which meant Cornell and his younger siblings were put into a number of industrial schools.
+His older brother died at one of the schools.
+Cornell was placed in the Tennessee Industrial School in Nashville about the same time as his brother’s death.
 To get out of the school, his younger brother, Joel, joined the Marines at sixteen in 1940.

 In the late summer of 1941, the 753rd was sent to Camp Polk, Louisiana, from Ft.
 Benning, Georgia.
 Maneuvers were taking place at the fort but the battalion did not take part in them.
 After basic training, Cornell was assigned to the battalion and sent to Camp Polk, Louisiana, where the battalion was stationed.